chenyun964/psa-frontend/README.md

 ## Running the application locally

-Before running other terminal commands, please run `npm install` to install all the necessary package and dependencies.
+Before running other terminal commands, please run
+- `npm install` to install all the necessary package and dependencies.
+- `gulp -w` to update and watch for styling(css, scss) files.

 In the project directory, you can run: